Subhash Chandra Singh

 Subhash Chandra Singh (born 1960) is a social activist, people leader and policy maker from the State of Odisha, India.
-He is the first directly elected Mayor of Cuttack Municipal Corporation and member of Rajya Sabha from Odisha from Biju Janata Dal.
-He is the acting Treasurer of the party and has also served as National spokesperson for BJD.
+He is the first directly elected Mayor of Cuttack Municipal Corporation, acting Treasurer of Biju Janta Dal and General Secretary of Biju Sramika Samukhya (biggest labor union in Odisha).
+Previously he has also been member of Rajya Sabha from Odisha and has also served as National spokesperson for BJD.
 He was elected for Rajya Sabha on 24 March 2020.
 Being one of the most trusted senior leaders in BJD, he holds the position of Party Treasurer of Biju Janta Dal since 2016.

 Prior to being elected to Rajya Sabha, he has served as Chairman of OB&OCWWB (Odisha Building & Other construction workers Welfare Board) for two consecutive terms.